harrisbrionnat/manage-account/README.md

 - Disable a user's account
 - Reset a user's password
-- Observe logs for Active Directory Users
+- Delete a user's account
+-